mmankows/neuralholdembot/README.md

 TODO

-- provide some reasonable way of scoring cards strength
+- provide some better way of scoring cards strength

 OTHER: